abarolli/software-development-cookbooks/spring/SecurityWithJsonWebtokens.md

 ```

 `findByUsername(String username)` leverages Spring Data JPAs `findBy` derived query methods
-to easily lookup a user by their username.
+to easily lookup a user by their username without explicitly writing a query for it.

 Then create the AppUserDetails class, which implements the builtin UserDetails interface: